Operation Centurion trio imprisoned for Bay of Plenty drug dealing

-Two former Head Hunters gang prospects and their associate have been jailed for dealing large amounts of drugs, namely P, while disguised as a moving business in the Bay of Plenty.
+Two former Head Hunters gang prospects and their associate have been jailed for dealing large amounts of drugs, namely P, while pretending to be running a moving business.

 Joshua Peterson, 29, Mark Tane Morgan, 33, and Daytona Byron Witeri Ranui, 29, were sentenced by Justice Katz in the High Court at Rotorua today.